Attention Mechanism based Cognition-level Scene Understanding: Introduction

-To address the aforementioned challenges, we propose a parallel structure-based model PAVCR, which encodes the commonsense between sentences with less information lost.
-We first design a multimodal fusion layer to fuse visual and textual information.
-Then, we introduce a commonsense encoder to enhance the inference ability of the proposed model.
-Then, we introduce a commonsense encoder to enhance the inference ability of the proposed model.
-The novelty of this research comes from five aspects: \begin{itemize} \item[-] We theoretically analyze the inadequacy of previous work~\cite{tang2021cognitive} and introduce a new effective model to reduce the sequential computation.
-In~\cite{tang2021cognitive}, the computational complexity of related signals from two positions grows with the distance between the positions, which results in difficulties in learning dependencies among positions for the sequential task.
-In the newly proposed multimodal feature fusion layer and commonsense encoder submodules, we designed a parallel attention structure to limit the number of operations. \item[-] A newly proposed model for VCR task, which represents cognition-level scene understanding. \item[-] A new multimodal fusion layer that fuses visual and textual information. \item[-] A new commonsense encoder layer with a parallel structure attention mechanism along with memory cell that avoid information loss while storying the extracted knowledge extracted commonsense between queries and responses. \item[-] Extensive experiments comparing with poplar methods for VCR tasks and ablation studies. \end{itemize}
+To address the aforementioned challenges, we propose a parallel-structure-based model, PAVCR, which encodes commonsense between sentences with lower information loss.
+We first design a multimodal fusion layer to fuse visual and textual \mbox{information~\cite{baltruvsaitis2018multimodal,sharma-etal-2018-conceptual,lu2016hierarchical,ilievski2016focused,yan2022spca}.} Then, we introduce a commonsense encoder to enhance the inference ability of the proposed model.
+Finally, we present a commonsense encoder to enhance the inference ability of our proposed model.
+More specifically, the~contributions of this research~are as follows: \begin{enumerate} \item We theoretically analyze the inadequacy of previous work~\cite{tang2021cognitive} and introduce a new, more effective model to reduce the sequential computation.
+In~\cite{tang2021cognitive}, the~computational complexity of related signals from two positions grows with the distance between the positions, which results in difficulties in learning dependencies among positions for a sequential task.
+Our proposed multimodal feature fusion layer and commonsense encoder submodules have a novel parallel attention structure to limit the number of~operations. \item {We use an} original, innovative model for the VCR task, which represents cognition-level scene understanding, leading to significant improvements in performance. \item {We use a} novel multimodal fusion layer that fuses visual and textual information, resulting in considerable improvements in results on VCR tasks. \item {We use a} new commonsense encoder layer with a parallel-structure attention mechanism and memory cell that avoids information loss while storing the extracted knowledge and extracted commonsense between queries and responses. \item {We conduct} thorough comparisons with popular methods for VCR tasks and ablation studies via extensive experiments on real-world data.
+Finally, we present a deeper analysis of the results via a case study and qualitative analysis. \end{enumerate}